seamplex/feenox/doc/compilation.markdown

 - solve general mathematical problems such as the ones to compute the [Fibonacci sequence][] or the [Logistic map][],
-- operate on functions, either algebraically or point-wise interpolated such as [Computing the derivative of a function as a UNIX filter][]
+- operate on functions, either algebraically or point-wise interpolated such as [Computing the derivative of a function as a Unix filter][]
 - read, operate over and write meshes,
 - etc.